b-geo/DEC-P3/README.md

  # 🏎️ Introduction
 Once upon a time it was enough to know lap times and speed, but F1 has now evolved to utilise data in all aspects of decision making and evaluation.
 Not only do teams require this data, but spectators equally enjoy the insights that can be extracted.
 This project ultimately converges on two dashboards, a realtime race dashboard and a post race summary dashboard.
-The depth of data is deeper than what is provided in the two dashbaords and this can be leveraged at any time via Snowflake, the datawarhouse for this project.
+The depth of data housed on Snowflake is deeper than what is currently provided on these two dashbaords.

  # The Components
 You will notice these main folders in the root directory, here is a guide to their contents.